 There are also a few pages that are generated and populated automatically, but which you can customize by navigating to them in the theme editor and finding their section settings.
 These include the Cart page, Search page, 404 page, and Password page.
 We’ll cover the settings for each below.

 Create a new page

 From your Shopify admin, navigate to Online store>Pages.
 Click the Add page button to open a new page template.

 From here, you can enter the Title and Content in the space provided, as well as set the Visibility and select a Page template.
-You’ll notice that Grid comes with two templates: a general page template (which you could use to create an FAQ or return policy page), and a page.contact template (which creates a contact form designed specifically for your Contact page).
+You’ll notice that Atlantic comes with two templates: a general page template (which you could use to create an FAQ or return policy page), and a contact.page template (which creates a contact form designed specifically for your Contact page).

 Online shoppers these days aren’t just interested in what they’re buying—they’re also interested in who they’re buying it from.
 That’s exactly what your about page is for: connecting with your customers, building trust, and establishing your brand.